ethanpailes/rfcs/text/0000-packages-as-namespaces.md

 ## Grammar

-The `path_expr` production will gain a new alternative so that it looks like
+The `path_expr` production will gain a new alternative (shown at the end) so that it looks like

 ```
 path_expr